asmataamallah25/Edge_AI_With_FIWARE_End_Of_Study_Project/README.md

 # Edge AI With FIWARE - Custom recommendation for the Battery State of Health

 ## Overview
-This project focuses on integrating Edge AI capabilities with FIWARE, implementing recommendation systems in the edge AI solution using the Phi-3.5 model with Unsloth optimization.
+This part focuses on implementing recommendation systems in the edge AI solution using the Phi-3.5 model with Unsloth optimization.

 ## Features
 - Custom recommendations based on State of Health (SOH)